-Academic Accounting Access to the FASB Accounting Standards Codification® Professional View and Governmental Accounting Research System™
+Academic Accounting Access to the FASB Accounting Standards Codification® Professional

-- Pay the annual fee of $250 by credit card or check for access through August
+Pay the annual fee of $250 by check or credit card for access through August

 How it works

 New User?
 If you pay now, your school will have access until August 31,

 About the FASB Accounting Standards Codification®

 The FASB and the FAF believe that understanding the Codification and how to use it is of

 About the GASB Governmental Accounting Research System™ Online